dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     A dialog of type "recording" has Dialog Content that either contains a body or refers to via url, which is a recording of the video and/or audio of a segment of the conversation.
     A dialog of type "text" had  has Dialog Content that either contains a body or refers to via url, which contains the text from one of the parties for a segment of the conversation.
     A dialog of type "incomplete" MUST NOT have Dialog Content, as the call or conversation failed to be setup to the point of exchanging any conversation.
-    Incomplete dialogs MUST have a disposition attribute which indicates why the call or conversations failed.
+    Incomplete dialogs MUST have a disposition parameter which indicates why the call or conversations failed.

 ### start